 How much do online surveys pay?

-A lot of factors come into play, from the amount of information you’re asked to share to the time it takes you to actually complete the survey.
+You won’t get rich taking online surveys, and the amount you will make doing surveys for money will vary wildly.
+A lot of factors come into play.
+These range from the amount of information you’re asked to the time it takes you to complete the survey.
 Often, and like with everything in life, the more work required, the more money you’re likely to earn.

-Which paid survey sites are legitimate?
+Which paid survey sites are legit?

+Not all surveys for money are legit.
 Some just pretend really well to be legit.
 Thankfully, there are several warning signs you can look out for.
 The biggest red flag is if they ask you to pay a fee.

-If they want money up front, that means they aren’t getting paid by advertisers, and that they’re revenue stream is you, the survey taker.
-Run the other way.
+Legitimate survey sites won’t ask you for fee.
+Because, if they do, that means advertisers aren’t paying them.
+Which means their whole business model is upside down!
 Any site that asks for your social security number, or promises you riches is a scam.